auto-deprecator/auto-deprecator/README.rst

 When the user calls the methods or initializes the objects which will be deprecated in the next version or on an expected date, the user should receive the warning of the future deprecation but get the return in success.
-The default warning handler is to throw a `DeprecationWarning` and the handle method can be customized in the section :ref:`Customize the deprecation handling`
+The default warning handler is to throw a `DeprecationWarning` and the handle method can be customized in the section `Customize the deprecation handling`_

 .. code-block:: python